 Vitamin B12 (cobalamin)

-Vitamin B12 is essential to all of us - without it, face serious health side effects (from depression to cardiovascular disease).
+Vitamin B12 is essential to all of us - without it, you'll face serious health side effects (from depression to cardiovascular disease).

 Do only vegans need this?
 Simply, no. Meat-eaters can get some through supplemented livestock making up a part of their diet.
 However, the rise of intensive farming and the subsequent decline in ground nutrition has resulted in less naturally occurring cobalt and bacteria synthesised B12 in all of our food.